evrentan/qr-code-generator-backend/README.md

 # QR Code Generator BackEnd
 A QR Code Generator BackEnd application implemented in Java 17 using Zxing barcode processing library.

+QR Code Generator Backend serves on a [Heroku][heroku-reference] instance in production from the [QR Code Generator Backend DNS][qr-code-generator-backend-dns].

 ## Table of Contents

 1. [How to Contribute](#how-to-contribute)